 Hi everyone!
 The weekend is over and it’s time to get to work.
 Since I get asked quite often for decorating tips with impact that make a home look great, I think that I should share some of those with you before I go on with my home improvement post thread.
 There are always many little tricks and hacks that we can employ to make our homes look GOOD!
 And goodness me, there are so many posts out there about this very same thing.
-Therefore, I have narrowed down the list to six good, old, fail-proof tips that we can easily have a go at without breaking a bank even if we live in a rental home.
+Therefore, I have narrowed down the list to six good, old, fail-proof interior decorating tips that we can easily have a go at without breaking a bank, even if we live in a rental home.
 That means that we assume that the super major stuff like the layout, the lighting, the interiors materials and the flooring are a given.
 But it’s not all hopeless.
 We can employ these tips to make our homes look fantastic.

 1. Edit and layer